 In line with the body of this blog article above, my number one recommendation for a gut supplement is ION Biome.
-ION makes the list of my four most important recomendations to naturallu heal children with Autism.
+ION makes the list of my four most important recommendations to naturally heal children with Autism.
 Two of the 4 most important health strategies for Autism are purely diet based, so for ION to be in my top two supplement recommendations, that shows you how highly I rate the supplement.
-To read about my top four recommendations for healing Autism, please read this post.
 Read more about my nomination for the best supplement for Autism here.

 As discussed in the video below with Dr Zach Bush, this supplement has redox signalling molecules that bacteria use to communicate and work more effectively as a community.
 ION Biome improves colonisation of good bacteria that are more compatible with humans than most probiotic supplements.

-Floratrex is the probiotic that I recommend for L. Reuteri, however I recommend starting with a more cost effective probiotic that helps set up a beneficiial environment for more expensive probiotics to follow.
-The one I recomend for this purpose is Latero-Flora.
-Latero-Flora is a lower price than most of the popular probiotics found in common pharmacies, and health food shops, however it is more effective at reducing pathegenic microbes and improving digestion and immunity.
+Floratrex is the probiotic that I recommend for L. Reuteri.
+However I recommend starting with a more cost-effective probiotic that helps set up a beneficial environment for more expensive probiotics to follow.
+The one I recommend for this purpose is Latero-Flora.
+Latero-Flora is a lower price than most of the popular probiotics found in common pharmacies, and health food shops, however it is more effective at reducing pathogenic microbes and improving digestion and immunity.